arcaicandy/PiQRAP/documentation/build-instructions.md

 ### 7\.
 Notes

 * Camera orientation - I have found having the camera looking horizontal is best.
-It is sensitive to changes in background lighting so if its seeing a bright light and you then hold a card in front the image darkens and it takes a while fo the camera to settle and see the QR Code.
+It is sensitive to changes in background lighting so if its seeing a bright light and you then hold a card in front the image darkens and it takes a while for the camera to settle and see the QR Code.
 * Sound hardware issues - Discussed above.
 Please read it.